You can have a personal tax number without having a CPR number.

 You can also contact your local tax centre or one of the International Citizens Services centres to obtain your personal tax number.

-The above mentioned form no. 04.063, ID with photo, such as a passport or ID card, marriage certificate (if applicable) and your work permit if you are a citizen from outside the EU, Switzerland or the Nordic countries.
+Remember to bring form no. 04.063, ID with picture, such as passport or ID card, and marriage certificate (if you are married).

-When you have completed the form (04.063) and attached or enclosed the documents required, you will receive a preliminary income assessment (forskudsopgørelse) within two weeks.
+When you have completed the form 04.063 and attached the documents required, you will receive a preliminary income assessment (forskudsopgørelse) within two weeks.
 In the top of your preliminary income assessment, you will see your personal tax number.